 Renovation fees will vary according to the time involved to complete structural drawings, engage a peer review, and complete the necessary field reviews.

-Additions and extensions to a residence will typically involve some degree of analysis on the existing structure and foundations, so having original building drawings is important.
-In addition, the jurisdiction may have their own requirements to be met.
+Additions and extensions to a residence will typically involve some degree of analysis on the existing structure and foundations.
+Please provide existing drawings when emailing for service.
+The jurisdiction may also have their own requirements to be met.
 Please talk to the building department in your area to ensure the project can run smoothly:

-These services are provided to other Engineers and Registrant Firms to assist with regulatory and professional compliance.
+I provide structural design services to other Engineers and Registrant Firms on project-contract basis.
+These services assist with each firm's regulatory and professional compliance.
 I have experience with reviewing a variety of structures, components, and analysis methods including:

-➤ Vertical and lateral systems for light wood-frame shear walls, structural steel moment frames and braced frames, conventional concrete, cold-formed steel
+➤ VFRS and LFRS/SFRS for light wood-frame shear walls, structural steel moment frames and braced frames, conventional concrete, cold-formed steel

 ➤ Single-family residential structures, multi-unit residential structures (up to 5 storeys), and low-rise buildings